dogamujde/EncodeHack/README-VIBEHACK.md

 For issues with:
 - **Integration**: Check this README and troubleshooting section
 - **vibeHack core**: Check the `vibeHack/README.md` file
-- **Live Coach features**: See main project README
+- **Reflectly features**: See main project README

 ## License

-This integration maintains the same license as both the Live Coach project and vibeHack system.
+This integration maintains the same license as both the Reflectly project and vibeHack system.